Officer in Black man’s killing: from leader to defendant

 Potter’s husband, Jeff Potter, was a police officer and instructor in the nearby Minneapolis suburb of Fridley for 28 years.
 When he left the department in 2017, a police captain praised him for his dedication and lauded his work training officers in the use of force, firearms and Tasers.

-Kim Potter was training another officer on Sunday when they stopped the car Wright was driving.
-Bodycam video released by Brooklyn Center shows the other officer begins to arrest Wright, who had been issued a warrant for his arrest on a weapons charge.
+Kim Potter was training two other officers when she stopped Wright, the Star Tribune reported, citing Brian Peters, leader of the Minnesota Police and Peace Officers Association.
+Bodycam video released by Brooklyn Center shows one of the other officers begin to arrest Wright, who had been issued a warrant for his arrest.
+The warrant was for his failure to appear in court on charges that he fled from officers and possessed a gun without a permit during an encounter with Minneapolis police in June.

 In the video from Potter’s bodycam, she tries to assist the officer in arresting Wright, placing her hand on Wright’s arm.
 But then he makes a break for his car and gets behind the wheel.